 I get to absorb all the years they've spent in a very short period of time, which literally maximizes my amount of time for learning a new thing.

 Does this make sense?
 I am so excited to introduce this idea to you if you haven't heard it before.
-I love the 10,000 hour concept and I love the way that we can go back to the original definition of a green thumb and we can grab back onto it and suddenly make a green thumb attainable for all of us.
+I love the 10,000-hour concept, and I love the way that we can go back to the original definition of a green thumb and make a green thumb attainable for all of us.